microsoft/foldingdiff/README.md

 This will run the model contained in the `results` folder and generate 512 sequences of varying lengths.
 Not specifying a device will default to the first device `cuda:0`; use `--device cpu` to run on CPU.
+You may want to append the `--skiptm` argument to the above command if you wish to skip the very time-consuming calculation of TM scores against training set; doing so takes about ~1min per generated example on a 128-core machine running fully parallelized.

 ## Tests
 Tests are implemented through a mixture of doctests and unittests.
 To run unittests, run: